-Arles' ancient Roman and medieval monuments form a UNESCO world heritage site.
+Arles ancient Roman and medieval monuments form a UNESCO world heritage site.
 They've been incorporated into the town, and the Roman arena and theater are still used for performances.
-Noted residents include Van Gogh and Gauguin.
+Noted residents of Arles include artists Van Gogh and Gauguin.

 The new Archaeological museum, built in 1995 in an area that was the remains of a Roman circus, will put everything in context.

 Besides the Roman Arena and the museum, the other big sites are marked on the map: The Baths of Constantine and the Antique Theater.
 You'll also want to see the Eglise St-Trophime, built between the 12th century and the 15th century.
 You can see lots of medieval carvings in the cloister, for which there is a charge (the church is free).

 The area overlayed by a blue layer is my favorite neighborhood.
 La Roquette has a laid-back family vibe and was an interesting medieval neighborhood that retains its character.
 Click it to learn more.

 From Paris, you can take a fast TGV train from the Airport Charles de Gaulle Station or from Gare de Lyon to Avignon, then transfer to a train to Arles.
 See: TGV Booking Center.

 Arles Tourist Office